-- 25.-(1) A person carrying on business is allowed a deduction for 150% of the amount contributed to Tourism Fiji in a tax year. - (2) A company is allowed a deduction for 150% of the prescribed costs incurred in a tax year in preparation for listing on the South Pacific Stock Exchange. - (3) A person is allowed a deduction for 150% of the expenditure, not exceeding FJD\$250,000, incurred in a tax year on marketing goods and services for export to South Pacific Island countries, excluding Australia and New Zealand. - (4) A person is allowed a deduction for 40% of the capital expenditure incurred by the person in a tax year in respect of an existing business of the person in Vanua Levu, other than a business to which the tax free region incentives apply. section 16D and the Twelfth Schedule of the Income Tax Act (Cap.
-201) continues to apply as a result of section 143(4).
+- 25.-(1) A person carrying on business is allowed a deduction for 150% of the amount contributed to Tourism Fiji in a tax year. - (2) A company is allowed a deduction for 150% of the prescribed costs incurred in a tax year in preparation for listing on the South Pacific Stock Exchange. - (3) A person is allowed a deduction for 150% of the expenditure, not exceeding FJD\$250,000, incurred in a tax year on marketing goods and services for export to South Pacific Island countries, excluding Australia and New Zealand. - (4) A person is allowed a deduction for 40% of the capital expenditure incurred by the person in a tax year in respect of an existing business of the person in Vanua Levu, other than a business to which section 16D and the Twelfth Schedule of the Income Tax Act (Cap.
+201) continues to apply as a result of section 143(4). - (5) For the purpose of subsection (4), "capital expenditure" means expenditure of an amount not less than FJD\$50,000, excluding the cost of labour, incurred for the purpose of the extension or renovation of buildings located in Vanua Levu used in business. - (6) A financial institution is allowed a deduction for 150% of the direct capital expenditure incurred by the institution in rural banking programmes undertaken by the institution. - (7) A person engaged in value adding process using at least 50% of local content in a food processing, agriculture processing, fisheries, or forestry business is allowed a deduction for the amount incurred in a tax year for investment and reinvestment in that business.

-- (5) For the purpose of subsection (4), "capital expenditure" means expenditure of an amount not less than FJD\$50,000, excluding the cost of labour, incurred for the purpose of the extension or renovation of buildings located in Vanua Levu used in business. - (6) A financial institution is allowed a deduction for 150% of the direct capital expenditure incurred by the institution in rural banking programmes undertaken by the institution. - (7) A person engaged in value adding process using at least 50% of local content in a food processing, agriculture processing, fisheries, or forestry business is allowed a deduction for the amount incurred in a tax year for investment and reinvestment in that business. - (8) A person exporting goods or services is allowed a deduction, representing a percentage of the export income, as set out in the following table-
+(8) A person exporting goods or services is allowed a deduction, representing a percentage of the export income, as set out in the following table-

 YEAR OF ASSESSMENT PERCENTAGE OF EXPORT INCOME TO BE DEDUCTED

 2011 50%

 2012 40%

 2013 40%

 2014 40%

 2015 50%

-2016 50%

-- (9) For the purposes of this section, "export income" means net profits derived by a person from the business of exporting goods or services, but excludes re-exports. - (10) A deduction may not be claimed under this section in respect of income for which a deduction or rebate is claimed or allowed under the Fifth Schedule of the Income Tax Act. - (11) The export income deduction under subsection (8) is only allowed if the CEO is satisfied that the export earnings have been remitted to Fiji. - (12) In subsection (7), "local content" includes material, labour and other matters prescribed. - (13) A person is allowed a deduction of for 150% of the amount of expenses incurred in the Information Communications Technology start-ups involved in application design or software development. - (14) An Information Communications Technology training institution is allowed a deduction of 150% for the amount of expenses incurred. - (15) An employer is allowed a deduction for 50% of the expenditure on a uniform made in Fiji and supplied to an employee, provided that the costs of the uniform are not recovered from the employee.
+- (9) For the purposes of this section, "export income" means net profits derived by a person from the business of exporting goods or services, but excludes re-exports. - (10) A deduction may not be claimed under this section in respect of income for which a deduction or rebate is claimed or allowed under the Fifth Schedule of the Income Tax Act. - (11) The export income deduction under subsection (8) is only allowed if the CEO is satisfied that the export earnings have been remitted to Fiji. - (12) In subsection (7), "local content" includes material, labour and other matters prescribed. - (13) A person is allowed a deduction of 150% of the amount of expenses incurred in the Information Communications Technology start-ups involved in application design or software development. - (14) An Information Communications Technology training institution is allowed a deduction of 150% for the amount of expenses incurred.